3vot/clay/readme.md

 You can try this instructions in cloud9.io or Nitrous.io if you don't want to use your computer.
 On the command line

+Note: You can also try 3vot.com very quickly in nitrous.io

 Step 1:
 $ npm install 3vot-cli -g